thinkwithmahesh/Hasivu/docs/architecture.md

     );
   }

-  return new ApiError(
-    'UNKNOWN_ERROR',
-    'An unexpected error occurred',
+  return new ApiError('UNKNOWN_ERROR', 'An unexpected error occurred', 500);
-    500
-  );
 }

 export function getErrorMessage(error: ApiError): string {
   const errorMessages: Record<string, string> = {
     UNAUTHORIZED: 'Please log in to continue',
-    FORBIDDEN: 'You don\'t have permission to perform this action',
+    FORBIDDEN: "You don't have permission to perform this action",
     ORDER_NOT_FOUND: 'Order not found',
     PAYMENT_FAILED: 'Payment could not be processed',
     RFID_SCAN_FAILED: 'Unable to verify delivery.
 Please try again.',
     NETWORK_ERROR: 'Please check your internet connection',
-    VALIDATION_ERROR: 'Please check your input and try again' };
+    VALIDATION_ERROR: 'Please check your input and try again', };

   return errorMessages[error.code] || error.message;